atikul-islam-sajib/Research-Assistant-Work-HWR/README.md

 ## About Dr. Markus Locher

-Dr. Markus Locher is a respected researcher and academician in the field of [mention the field or area of research, e.g., "Computer Science," "Biology," "Physics," etc.].
+Dr. Markus Locher is a respected researcher and academician in the field of "Computer Science," "Biology", "ML", "DL".
 His expertise and leadership have contributed significantly to the advancement of knowledge in this field.

 ## Contact Information